theburningmonk/sls-drone-test/README.md

 # sls-drone-test

-repo to test deployment with drone
+Repo to test serverless deployment with drone